Domingo-creator/BeatEmUp_Game/README.md

 LIVE-LINK: https://domingo-creator.github.io/BeatEmUp_Game/

 ##Background This is a fun retro style beat-em-up game similar to the old double dragon/battletoads games.
 You will will be able to move back and forth accross the stage and battle with the incoming enemies.
 You have a limited health bar and your score is tracked.
+As time goes on, the number of enemies on screen will increase.
+Survive as long as you can.

 ###Functionality & MVPs